awsdocs/aws-lambda-developer-guide/doc_source/ruby-package.md

 Your AWS Lambda function's code consists of scripts or compiled programs and their dependencies\.
 You use a *deployment package* to deploy your function code to Lambda\.
 Lambda supports two types of deployment packages: container images and \.zip files\.

-You can use a built\-in ZIP archive utility, or any other ZIP utility \(such as [7zip](https://www.7-zip.org/download.html)\) for your command line tool to create a deployment package\.
+To create a deployment package, you can use a built\-in \.zip file archive utility or any other \.zip file utility \(such as [7zip](https://www.7-zip.org/download.html)\) for your command line tool\.
+Note the following requirements for using a \.zip file as your deployment package:
-+ The \.zip file must contain your function's code, and any dependencies used to run your function's code \(if applicable\) on Lambda\.
-If your function depends only on standard libraries, or AWS SDK libraries, you do not need to include the libraries in your \.zip file\.
-These libraries are included with our supported [Lambda runtime](https://docs.aws.amazon.com/lambda/latest/dg/lambda-runtimes.html) environments\.
++ The \.zip file must contain your function's code and any dependencies used to run your function's code \(if applicable\) on Lambda\.
+If your function depends only on standard libraries, or AWS SDK libraries, you don't need to include these libraries in your \.zip file\.
+These libraries are included with the supported [Lambda runtime](lambda-runtimes.md) environments\.
-+ If your \.zip file is larger than 50 MB, we recommend uploading it to an Amazon S3 bucket\.
-For more information, see [Using other AWS services to build a deployment package](gettingstarted-package.md)\.
++ The \.zip file must be less than 50 MB\.
+If it's larger than 50 MB, we recommend uploading it to an Amazon Simple Storage Service \(Amazon S3\) bucket\.
-+ If your \.zip file contains C\-extension libraries, such as the Pillow \(PIL\) library, we recommend using the AWS SAM CLI to build a deployment package\.
-For more information, see [Lambda deployment packages](gettingstarted-package.md)\.
++ The \.zip file can't contain libraries written in C or C\+\+\.
+If your \.zip file contains C\-extension libraries, such as the Pillow \(PIL\) or numpy libraries, we recommend using the AWS Serverless Application Model \(AWS SAM\) command line interface \(CLI\) to build a deployment package\.

-This page describes how to create a \.zip file as your deployment package, and then use the \.zip file to deploy your function code to Lambda using the AWS Command Line Interface \(AWS CLI\)\.
-To upload your \.zip file on the Lambda console, see [Deployment packages](https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-package-zip)\.
+This section describes how to create a \.zip file as your deployment package, and then use the \.zip file to deploy your function code to Lambda using the AWS Command Line Interface \(AWS CLI\)\.

 **Topics**
 + [Prerequisites](#ruby-package-prereqs)